How to set up a family office in Singapore

 3. A corporate services provider — registered office, company secretary, ACRA filings.
 Tricor, Vistra, Hawksford are common.

-4. A custodian bank — see private banking in Singapore for comparison of minimums, services and fees.
+5. Custodian banks — see private banking in Singapore for comparison of minimums, services and fees.

 Related